-As an appliance, your tumble dryer is a bit of a miracle worker, giving you dry clothes with less fuss, when compared to air drying which involves all that hanging out of the laundry.
+As an appliance, your tumble dryer is a bit of a miracle worker, giving you dry clothes in a fraction of the time they would take to air dry.
 You might be tempted to throw anything that needs drying into the drum, but there are a few items that shouldn’t go anywhere near a tumble dryer.
 Here’s a list of things that should never go in this particular appliance.

 Leather or faux leather